bhartiy/learnsellacious/pages/07.product/04.brand-manufacturer/docs.md

 #### ### ## ### ###### # **User can mention manufacturer details in Manufacturer column.**

-**By Default sellacious provide Manufacturer column, but the user have to enable it.**
+**By Default sellacious provide Manufacturer column, but user have to enable it.**

 To enable Manufacturer column:
 1. Go to the Sellacious panel of your website.
 2. From left menu bar, go to the **Settings->>Global Configuration** from the drop down Menu.